Oplexitie/Cupcakes-Framework/README.md

 If you want to contribute to the project, do a pull request on Github and I'll take a look at it.

 The Cupcakes Framework is licensed under the MIT license.
-Meaning that you can do whatever you want as long as you include the original copyright and license notice in any copy of the software/source.
+Meaning that you can do whatever you want as long as credit me, and include the MIT liscence contained within this repository with your software/source.
 Reminder, this is my understanding of the MIT license.
 I'm not a lawyer, do your own research.